fusionpbx/fusionpbx-docs/source/additional_information/password_reset.rst

 1. Move the config.php file temporarily.

 ::
+ cat /etc/fusionpbx/config.php | grep password
  cd /etc/fusionpbx
- mv config.php config1.php
+ mv config.php config.backup.php
- cat config1.php | grep password

 |
 2. Go to the FusionPBX install login page in the web browser.
 This will put FusionPBX into a recovery mode. **click next.**